 Chiropractic is Effective for Back Pain

-The effectiveness of chiropractic in treating back pain has been proven countless times.
+The effectiveness of back chiropractic has been proven countless times.
 In fact, chiropractic is so effective that the Ontario Ministry of Health recommended that chiropractic should be the preferred treatment for lower back pain, with traditional medicine not even in the running.
 Chiropractic patients have reported being happier with chiropractic treatment than traditional medicine in startling numbers, citing the communicativeness of chiropractor, the low cost of treatment compared to traditional medicine, and most importantly, the effectiveness at reducing pain compared to drugs and surgery.

 Chiropractic Has Shown to Reduce Hospital Admissions and Healthcare Costs